LuKks/like-process/README.md

   console.error(err);
 });
 ```
-You can handle more events like disconnect (cluster) or beforeExit.
+You can handle more events like disconnect (cluster), beforeExit and exit.

 If an event occurs then:
 - `like.terminated` state is setted and `'terminate'` event is emitted